SorayaEzazipour/SorayaEzazipour.github.io/index.md

 ### Projects and Publications:
 - Recurrent neural networks and their application in solving mathematical programming problems with equilibrium constraints.

 Description: Work done for my PhD dissertation in applied mathematics.
+You can download it summery here : [PhDProject](https://github.com/SorayaEzazipour/SorayaEzazipour.github.io/blob/main/project%201.pdf)

+- Projection neural networks for solving pseudoconvex optimization problems and pseudomonotone variational inequalities.

-You can download it summery here : []
+Description: Work done for my MSc thesis in Applied Mathematics.
+You can download it summery here : [PhDProject](https://github.com/SorayaEzazipour/SorayaEzazipour.github.io/blob/main/project%201.pdf)